mattrossman/energize-andover-blog/content/appendix/how-to.md

 Now make a new repository and give it a simple name.
 You don't need to initialize the repository with a README.

-Now in your terminal navigate to that `public` folder your built.
-We're going to make this folder our Git repository.
+In your terminal navigate to your hugo site folder.
+We're going to make this folder our Git repository so that both your Hugo source files and static site files are available on the remote repository.
 Run

 	git init